w3c/webextensions/proposals/public-suffix.md

   // Options that may be passed to the API method to control its behaviour. interface DomainOptions {

     // If true, the returned domain should be encoded as Unicode.
     // Default = false (Punycode)
     unicode?: boolean,

-    // If true, the returned domain may be an IP address.
+    // If true, and the input hostname is an IP address, then this is returned as-is.
     // Default = false
     allowIP?: boolean,

-    // If true, the returned domain may be a known eTLD.
+    // If true, and the input hostname is itself a known eTLD (without a preceding label)
+    // then this is returned as-is.
     // Default = false
     allowPlainSuffix?: boolean,

-    // If true, the returned domain may lack a known eTLD.
+    // If true, and the input hostname lacks a known eTLD, and is neither itself
+    // a known eTLD nor an IP address, then the returned domain consists of
+    // the penultimate two domain labels of the input.
     // Default = false
     allowUnknownSuffix?: boolean,
   }